• Skip to main content

 Ingredients

 • Vegetables.
-All different veggies can go in here.
+So many different veggies can go in here.
 In other words, use whatever you need to finish up in your fridge!
 In this particular one, I used bell peppers, onions, zucchini, frozen spinach, and frozen corn.
-I have also used riced cauliflower (I know this sounds crazy but you can't taste it chopped up, and has a LOT of essential nutrients!) and even mushrooms as well.
+I have also used riced cauliflower (I know this sounds crazy but you can't taste it chopped up and has a LOT of essential nutrients!) and even mushrooms as well.

 • Beans.
-I like to use canned refried beans and black beans.
+You can use fresh refried beans or canned refried beans and black beans.
 I always have canned beans on hand which makes this such a quick meal.
 However, I recommend always using reduced sodium or no added salt beans!

 • Enchilada Sauce.
-You can make a great homemade one if you have a favorite or use a good ole canned sauce to make it quick, easy, and convenient!
+You can make a great homemade one or use a good ole canned sauce to make it quick, easy, and convenient!

 • Chop the vegetables.
 I don't waste time chopping these pretty since they are going into the casserole.
-This is why I LOVE to dump all of the vegetables that need to be cut into my small chopper on a lower speed.
+This is why I LOVE to dump all of the vegetables that need to be cut into my small chopper on a lower speed (just don't blend them to liquid otherwise your casserole will get soggy).

 • Cook the chopped and frozen vegetables with some paprika, cumin, and garlic powder.